pdser/pdser.github.io/_tabs/about me.md

 order: 1
 ---

 Hi!
-I'm **Kun Chen**, an IT professional with over 10 years of experience in software development and system architecture.
-I’m currently pursuing postgraduate studies in Information Technology at WelTec, New Zealand, focusing on **AI-assisted code generation** and **natural language interfaces**.

-This blog is my personal space to share technical experiments, document my learning journey, and showcase my projects as I seek opportunities for an internship in the local tech industry.

-Outside of work, I enjoy hiking, photography, and exploring new technologies.

-- 🔧 Languages: Python, SQL, JavaScript
-- ☁️ Tools: Git, Docker, Linux, VS Code
-- 📚 Focus: AI, NLP, Prompt Engineering, NL2SQL
+I'm Quinn Chen who is a pragmatic problem-solver and collaborative team player, known for aligning clean, maintainable code with real-world business goals.
+With over a decade of hands-on experience in software development—ranging from backend architecture to frontend implementation—I bring a full-stack mindset and a deep respect for craftsmanship to every project.

+Currently pursuing a Master's in Information Technology at WelTec in Wellington, I’m also actively applying my skills through freelance and part-time development work.
+I'm fluent in PHP, Java, and Python, comfortable with Linux environments, and experienced with relational databases like MySQL and Oracle.
+I enjoy working in agile teams, contributing to peer reviews, and continuously improving both the product and the process.

+Whether building custom modules in Silverstripe, automating infrastructure workflows, or translating business needs into scalable solutions, I take ownership of what I build—and I never stop learning.

 ---